lyraproj/lyra/docs/building_blocks.md

 A special form of declarative step that defines a desired state.
 A resource is always managed by a provider responsible for setting or mutating its state.
 The inputs to a resource can be used to define state attributes and the output is values of selected attributes once the state has been applied.

 ## Action
-An step that contains a function written in a supported programming language.
+A step that contains a function written in a supported programming language.
 The code is evaluated by the corresponding language front-end.

 ## Handler
-An step that contains CRUD (Create, Read, Update, Delete) functions written in a supported programming language.
+A step that contains CRUD (Create, Read, Update, Delete) functions written in a supported programming language.
 The workflow engine selects the functions to be evaluated and the evaluation is then performed by the corresponding language front-end.